Systematization (Romania): Reconstruction of rural areas

-Romania has traditionally been a largely rural country.
-The vast majority of the population lived in villages when the communist regime came to power after World War II; and by the early 60s, the rural population still amounted for two thirds of the country population.
+Romania had traditionally been a largely rural country, with the vast majority of the population living in villages when the Romanian Communist Party (PCR) came to power after World War II.
+By the early 60s, the rural population still amounted for two-thirds of the population.

-Systematization began as a programme of rural resettlement.
-The original plan was to bring the advantages of the modern age to the Romanian countryside.
-For some years, rural Romanians had been migrating to the cities (including Ceaușescu himself).
-Systematization called for doubling the number of Romanian cities by 1990.
-Hundreds of villages were to become urban industrial centres via investment in schools, medical clinics, housing, and industry.

-As part of this plan, smaller villages (typically those with populations under 1,000) were deemed "irrational" and listed for reduction of services or forced removal of the population and physical destruction.
+Systematization began as a programme of rural resettlement: the original plan was to bring the advantages of the modern age to the Romanian countryside.
+For some years, rural Romanians had been migrating to the cities (including Ceaușescu himself) which led to some urbanization.
+Systematization called for doubling the number of cities in Romania by 1990, with hundreds of villages to become urban industrial centres via investment in schools, medical clinics, housing, and industry.
+As part of this plan, smaller villages (typically those with populations under 1,000) were deemed "irrational" and listed for reduction of services, forced removal of the population, and physical destruction.
 Often, such measures were extended to the towns that were destined to become urbanized, by demolishing some of the older buildings and replacing them with modern multi-storey apartment blocks.
-Some of these towns include Bezidu Nou, Ganaș, Eteni and Cucu.
+Some of these towns include Bezidu Nou, Ganaș, Eteni and the village of Cucu in Odoreu.

-Although the systematization plan extended, in theory, to the entire country, initial work centred in Moldavia.
-It also affected such places as Ceaușescu's own native village of Scornicești in Olt County: there, the Ceaușescu family home was the only older building left standing.
-The initial phase of systematization largely petered out by 1980, at which point only about 10 per cent of new housing was being built in rural areas.
+In theory, the systematization plan extended to the entire country, though initial work centred on the northeastern region of Moldavia.
+It also affected such places as Ceaușescu's own native village of Scornicești in Olt County, where the Ceaușescu family home was the only older building left standing.
+The initial phase of systematization had largely petered out by 1980, at which point only about 10% of new housing was being built in rural areas.
 Given the lack of budget, in many regions systematization did not constitute an effective plan, good or bad, for development.
-Instead, it constituted a barrier against organic regional growth.
-New buildings had to be at least two storeys high, so peasants could not build small houses.
-Yards were restricted to 250 square metres (2,700 sq. ft.) and private agricultural plots were banned from within the villages.
+Instead, it sometimes constituted a barrier against organic regional growth.
+For example, new buildings had to be at least two storeys high, meaning that low-income peasants could not afford to build houses themselves.
+Yards were restricted to 250 square metres (2,700 square feet) and private agricultural plots were banned from within the villages.
 Despite a perceived impact of such a scheme on subsistence agriculture, after 1981 villages were required to be agriculturally self-sufficient.

-In the 1980s, nearby villages surrounding Bucharest were demolished, often in service of large scale projects such as a canal from Bucharest to the Danube – projects which were later abandoned by Romania's post-communist government.
+In the 1980s, nearby villages surrounding Bucharest were demolished, often in service of large scale projects such as the Danube–Bucharest Canal – projects which were later abandoned by Romania's post-communist government.